ukrcode/postcss-boost-specificity/README.md

 - By default it uses `:not(#\9)` selector and adds it your selector.
 But you can provide your own substitute.
 Here you can find all the discussion related to it [What is the most character-efficient way to increase CSS specificity?](https://stackoverflow.com/questions/19399625/what-is-the-most-character-efficient-way-to-increase-css-specificity)

+## Demo

+We prepared a Demo you can run locally.
+Just don't forget running `npm install` beforehand.

+- All the code for it is inside `demo/index.js` folder.
+- It takes CSS code from `demo/test.css` file, process it and puts results to the `demo/results/test.result.css` file.
+- `npm run demo` script runs this demo

 ## Options

 - `booster`: a string, CSS selector to prepend(append for root selector like `html, :root, :host`) to each of your selectors.